 Vaccines and medicines against COVID-19

-The COVID-19 virus has spread to most parts of the world.
-COVID-19 is a novel type of virus from the same family as SARS and MERS.
-Worldwide clinical trials are currently testing new and old medicines that could perhaps be used against the disease.
+The COVID-19 disease has spread to most parts of the world.
+COVID-19 is caused by a novel type of virus, SARS-CoV-2, which belongs to the so-called coronavirus family.
+Worldwide, clinical trials are currently testing new and old medicines that could perhaps be used against the disease.

 On the same subject: